Favisya/SFEDU-PROJECT/README.md

 - install and config nginx
 - choose start file for nginx /pub/index.php

-### What the task?

-- connect DB to project
-- make forms for DB.
-Edit, add and delete.
-- make webservice for DB
-- Write normal README

-### Directory architecture
-- App the main dir with code
-- AppFacade       - facade for run app
-- Block           - here blocks for views
-- Controllers     - here controllers
-- Database        - here database connection
-- Exceptions      - here exceptions
-- Models          - here models and resource
-- Models/Resource - here resources for models
-- Router          - here is router for switching pages
-- Styles          - here is all styles
-- templates       - here templates for all pages
-- View            - here all phtml pages

 ### Classes
 #### AppFacade
 Facade for run app